Rdz23/Scheduled-Stop-Start-EC2-RDS/README.md

 ## Manual Procedure – Stop Non-Prod EC2 & RDS
     **EC2 Stop Procedure**
-      1. Log in to the AWS console using your IAM account
+      1. Log in to the AWS console using your IAM or AD Account
       2. Navigate using the search bar, or directly via:
       3. EC2 Instances → EC2 | Instances | ap-southeast-1
       4. Search for the non-prod instance name (e.g., tEST-Instance).